ShankulShukla/Generative-Modeling/README.md

 Reference -  https://arxiv.org/abs/1606.05908, https://www.jeremyjordan.me/variational-autoencoders/

 ## Gaussian Mixture Model
+Gaussian Mixture Models (GMMs) assume that there are a certain number of Gaussian distributions from which all the data points are generated.

 It is basically a latent variable model, we try to model z, "z" latent variable represents basically which cluster data belong to.

-Gaussian Mixture Model(GMM) are trained using expectation-maximization(EM), we use EM for latent variable.
-Goal is to improv3e likelihood at each step.
+GMM are trained using expectation-maximization(EM), we use EM for latent variable.
+The goal is to improve likelihood at each step.

+In the below example, I randomly generated three data clusters and let GMM iteratively model the distribution.
 > Result

 <p align="center"><img src="/images/gmm syn.png"></p>

 ### With MNIST

-We have used a mixture of gaussians to fit, so that may sample better digits (less blurry).
+I have used a mixture of gaussians to fit, so that I sampled better digits (less blurry than bayes).

 > Result